tranquilit/TISbackup/doc/source/installing_tisbackup.rst

     ln -sb /opt/tisbackup/tisbackup.py /usr/local/bin/tisbackup

 * the :command:`tisbackup` command must return all *tisbackup* actions directly to you.
-For more information on the actions go to :ref:``;
+For more information on the actions go to :ref:`the section on using TISBackup<using_tisbackup>`;

   .. code-block:: bash